 The internet has made buying anything, including medical equipment, an incredibly simple task.
 However, just because you can have something shipped to you in a few clicks doesn’t mean the responsibility of performing due diligence is off your shoulders.
-Don’t let quick searches and fast checkouts fool you into looking past the important research you need to conduct in order to buy the right medical equipment.
+Don’t let quick searches and fast checkouts fool you into looking past the important research you need to conduct when to buying the right medical equipment.

 Make Sure You Understand the Warranty